gruntwork-io/docs/docs/2.0/docs/patcher/installation/index.md

 ## Installation

 To install Patcher, download the appropriate package for your system from the [releases](https://github.com/gruntwork-io/patcher-cli/releases) page.

 ### For MacOS and Linux users

 Patcher runs as a single binary called `patcher`.
-Make sure it's available within your `PATH`.
+Make sure it's available within your system's `PATH`.

 1. After downloading Patcher, move it to your desired destination directory.
-If you're using MacOS, you will have to unzip the package.
-For other operating systems, the artifact you download is the executable itself.
+2. On macOS, unzip the downloaded package.
+For other operating systems, the downloaded artifact is the executable itself.
-2. If necessary, rename the binary to `patcher`.
+3. If needed, rename the binary to `patcher`.
 ```bash
 mv patcher_linux_amd64 patcher
 ```
-3. Move `patcher` to a location available in your `PATH`.
+4. Move `patcher` to a location available in your `PATH`.
 In the example below, we move to `/usr-local/bin`.
 ```bash
 $ echo $PATH
 /opt/homebrew/bin:/opt/homebrew/sbin:/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/go/bin:/Library/Apple/usr/bin:/Users/grunty/bin:/Users/grunty/go/bin